 Press the run and see what happens.

 Wasn’t that cool?
 Let’s break it down what just happened.
-WE are going to just focus on two lines.
+We are going to just focus on two lines.

 color blue